barnibbb/RPO/README.md

 - Augmented models require regeneration when new features are assigned to cells.
 - Parameter names might be updated later + description.
 - Frequently used parameters might be set as independent variables.
+- Gurobi optimization should be run outside the container.
+It requires academic license in the form of gurobi.lic file and gurobipy installed.